westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/UA_HPC.md

 **_(Updated) Rachel Spinti, Feb 2021_**

 ## Description
   Running notes with links and tips for running on the UA HPC system.
 Feel free to update and add to this document as needed.
+UA has multiple HPC systems.
+These docs contain instructions for both

 ## Ocelote Quick Start

 A good starting point.
 Tutorial highlights essential steps in running a basic job on HPC Ocelote.

 1. How to log in
 2. What a login node is